taugust777/Lorenz-Model/README.md

 $$
 \frac{dx}{dt} = \sigma (y - x)
+$$

+$$
 \frac{dy}{dt} = x(\rho - z) - y
+$$

+$$
 \frac{dz}{dt} = xy - \beta z
 $$

+where x is the fluid flow rate (i.e., the convection rate), y is the temperature difference, z is the effect of the nonlinear vertical temperature profile, $\sigma$ is the Prandtl number (a diffusivity ratio), $\rho$ is the Rayleigh number (buoyancy), and $\beta$ refers to the system dimensions.
+This system was foundational to the development of chaos theory, or the idea that slight changes in initial conditions can cascade into large differences.
+The model output is known as a Lorenz Attractor and resembles that of a butterfly, which gives rise to the term "the butterfly effect".

+## Numerical Methods

+The model developed here runs on a forward Euler time-stepping scheme.
+Note that since this is a first-order method, the model can suffer from numerical drift given a large time step (dt) value.

+## Running the Model

+The model code is housed in the file "Lorenz_Model_CODE.py."
+All model parameters are detailed within that file and are given below as well.
+The output displays the classic Lorenz Attractor.

+## Model Input

+dt -> time step (DEFAULT: 0.01)

+time -> the time range (DEFAULT: np.arange(0, 30, dt))

+x -> convection rate (DEFAULT: 1)

+y-> temperature difference (DEFAULT: 1)

+z -> nonlinear vertical temperature profile (DEFAULT: 1)

+sigma -> diffusivity effect (DEFAULT: 10)

+rho -> buoyancy effects (DEFAULT: 28)

+beta -> system dimensions (DEFAULT: 8/3)

+## Output Example

+## Packages

+The packages needed to run this model are:
+1. numpy
+2. matplotlib
+3. mplot3d from mpl_toolkits

+## Use

+## Reference Links